 I’m still seeing swoons online over becoming immortal.
 “Please turn me.”
 “I want to be one of you!”
 “Vampires are SO cool — be my maker!”
 “I want to BE somebody!”
 And the one that floors me: “You’re so lucky that happened to you!”

 All I hear is, “I wish I were handicapped so I could get better parking.”

 Seriously: it’s the same damn thing — and you’re ASKING for it.

 So here it is: my magnum opus.
-All further inquiries into being turned, remade, transformed, or whatever wonders you’ve imagined will now and in the future be referred to this post/document — I’ve been stewing over it for eight years and it’s time I unloaded.
+All further inquiries into being turned, remade, transformed, or whatever wonders you’ve imagined will now and in the future be referred to this post/document — I’ve been stewing over it for seven years and it’s time I unloaded.
 Feel free to skip all of this if you want to keep deluding yourself about becoming a creature of darkness and putting yourself in harm’s way that can’t be undone.

 “Getting Lucky”: My Big Mistake

 I turned left.
 That’s it — doomed in an instant.
 As I’ve done dozens of times before and a hundred times since, I crossed the Butchers Road bridge over the Little Kanawha River before turning onto Route 5.
 A right turn would take me in the direction of my Gramma’s old farmhouse; a left turn would head toward Glenville.
 I remember being a little hungry and a bit impatient, figuring I could nab a quick six-inch turkey sub in town and scarf it down it on the way back.